amuller9/Rolex_Project2/README.md

 # Big Scale Analytics 2020 - Project 2
 ----

-Project repository of the Team Rolex, Kaggle competition 'Real or not?
-NLP with disaster tweet'.
+Project repository of the **Team Rolex**, Kaggle competition **'Real or not?
+NLP with disaster tweet'**.

-Master: Information Systems - HEC Lausanne - 2020
+Master in Information Systems - HEC Lausanne - 2020

 ## Team Rolex - Contributions